erikdubois/Ultimate-Linux-Mint-18.1-Cinnamon/README.md

 #2 Software installation

-We start the installation scripts of all the needed software in the same way as above.
+We start the installation scripts of all the needed software via the terminal.

 	- ./1-install-core-software-vx.sh
     - ./2-install-extra-software-vx.sh